IBM/SalesEnablement-test-repo/docs/VMWaaS/Managing/ManagingVDC.md

 9. Click **Enablement-L3**.
 10. Click the **Fast provisioning of VMs using linked clones** toggle button.

-Read the information message regarding the network edge.
-Because the original VDC created in this PVDC only had 2 hosts and a **Performance - M** network edge was created, additional compute and memory resources are not available to add an efficiency edge, and thus the **Create without network edge** is automatically enabled for this VDC.
-In a later chapter learn how to create a VDC group using the VMware vCloud Director web console that will allow this VDC to utilize the existing **Performance -M** network edge.
+Read the information message about the network edge.
+The original VDC created in this PVDC only had 2 hosts and a **Performance - M** network edge was created.
+Sufficient compute and memory resources are not available to add an efficiency edge.
+Thus the **Create without network edge** is automatically enabled for this VDC.
+In a later chapter, learn how to create a VDC group using the VMware vCloud Director web console, which allows this VDC to use the existing **Performance - M** network edge.

 11. Click the **I have red and agreed to the following license agreements** checkbox.
 12. Click **Create**.